“The sexiest part of the body is the eyes. That's what I believe.” —Clive Owen

 “My eyes adored you though I never laid a hand on you.” —Frankie Valli

 A blindfold, a cloth tied to one’s head to cover the eyes and thus disable one’s sight, is yet another way of closing the eyes.
 By handing over your own control to your partner, blindfold sex games can increase excitement.
-A Glamour article (2017) on blindfold sex enumerates six reasons for the appeal of such sex:
+A 2017 Glamour article on blindfold sex enumerates six reasons for its appeal:

-2. Not being able to see can reduce inhibitions;
+- Not being able to see can reduce inhibitions.

-5. Blindfold sex adds an element of surprise;
+- Blindfold sex adds an element of surprise.

 Leaving aside the details of these reasons, it is clear that the connection between eye contact and sexual desire is multifaceted and depends on various circumstances.